brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 The actual steps used to call a function are as follows:

-* Use the "core register write" process described previously to write the first four arguments of the function into core registers r0-r3.
+* Use the core register write process described previously to write the first four arguments of the function into core registers r0-r3.
 * Write a value of 0x20000080 into the core MSP register so that the function has a valid stack to work with if it needs one.
 This address is in the RAM address space.
-* Write the address of the function you want to call (+1) into the PC register.
+* Write the address of the function you want to call (+1 to indicate thumb mode) into the PC register.
 * Read and write the Debug Fault Status Register (DFSR) at address 0xE000ED30 to clear any faults from previous calls.